-These course descriptions provide a general overview of course coverage and credit awarded (in parentheses following the course name).
 Our faculty routinely update and adapt offerings to address new trends in the subject area and based on student feedback.
-For information on degree requirements, please refer to the MS curriculum overview.
+Syllabi provided are examples from past courses, and future courses are subject to change at the discretion of the instructor.
+For information on degree program requirements, please refer to the MS curriculum overview.
 Certificate program courses are subject to the requirements of the respective certificate.

-This MS-CFRM pre-program course reviews the mathematical methods fundamental for the study of quantitative and computational finance.
+This course reviews the mathematical methods fundamental for the study of quantitative and computational finance.
 The areas of focus include calculus and multivariable calculus, constrained and unconstrained optimization, and linear algebra.
+Topics covered include the following:

 - Functions and inverse functions